 However, mistakes in your visa petition paperwork could result in substantial delays in the approval of your visa, or even a denial.

-Therefore, it is best to seek the guidance of the experienced immigration attorneys at Sam Shihab & Associates to address any questions you may have about these investment visa options.
+Therefore, it is best to seek the guidance of the experienced immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about these investment visa options.